Show by Label

 For a while I decided to invest the time to design a PCB and see if I could reduce the cross-talk and get better signals.
 Besides, the wiring was complicated such that it would have been very difficult to make modifications or worse, a repair.

-Because of the density and reducing cross-talk, I decided to go SMD as much as possible.
+Because of the density of the many parts on the PCB and reducing cross-talk, I decided to go SMD as much as possible.
 This also meant that I had to redo the schematics considerably before I could turn it into a PCB.

 Here are the schematics for version 2: